jbakse/avalanche2/notes/notes.md

 by components that need them (rather than current viceversa)

-Probably should move cloudinary specific lookups to /data like User getHeadshot
+Probably should move cloudinary specific lookups to /data like User getHeadshot dates should probably not be strings?

+make .topic and .lesson consistent (two names for same idea now)

+timezones on posts don't match

+the names "prefsClean" etc are from the point of view of the dirty data, just name it prefs, let all the dirty be hidden.